Foreign Service specialist

-Foreign Service Specialists are direct-hire career employees of the United States Department of State and other foreign affairs agencies.
-They are members of the United States Foreign Service who provide important technical, support or administrative services in 19 career categories, including Diplomatic Security Agents, Doctors and Physician Assistants, Information Management Specialists, Office Management Specialists, Human Resource Specialists.
-They serve in over 290 Embassies or Consulates abroad, Washington, D.C. or other locations in the continental United States.
+A Foreign Service specialist (FSS) is direct-hire career employee of the United States Department of State or another foreign affairs agency.
+Legally established as "foreign service personnel," one of the seven member categories of the United States Foreign Service, they are informally known as "specialists" to distinguish them from "officers" who are a different category in the service.
+They are members of the United States Foreign Service who provide important technical, support, or administrative services in nineteen career categories, including diplomatic security special agents, doctors and physician assistants, diplomatic technology officers, office management specialists, and human resource specialists.
+They serve in over 290 embassies or consulates abroad, Washington, D.C. or other locations in the continental United States.

-Differences between Officer and Specialist
+Differences between officer and specialist

-Officers hold Article II commissions from the President and are the diplomats of the United States while Specialists perform the essential functions that enable the conduct of diplomacy.
-Employment benefits for Specialists and Officers are generally the same.
+While both Foreign Service officers and Foreign Service specialists serve in diplomatic assignments, FSOs are commissioned under Article II of the Constitution after being nominated by the president and approved by Congress.
+As such, FSOs are charged with conducting diplomacy on behalf of the United States.
+FSSs, on the other hand, are appointed by the Secretary of State, are not confirmed by the Senate, do not hold commissions and are considered support staff that enable the conduct of diplomacy.
+The system is modeled after the U.S. Navy in which line officers (surface warfare, aviation, etc.) are supported by staff officers (JAG, medical, etc.).
 All serve in a series of overseas assignments at U.S. embassies and consulates around the world for much of their careers, with some domestic postings in Washington, D.C. or other locations in the continental United States.

-The selection processes for Specialists and Officers differ, although all include an Oral Assessment, medical and security clearances and a suitability review.
-Additionally, Specialists may be expected to serve within their functional area throughout their careers, while Officers typically will have some assignments over the course of a career that are inter-functional or in a different career track.
-For example, whatever the career track, entry-level Officers usually serve in one consular or management assignment during the first two tours.
+The selection processes for specialists and officers differ, although all include an oral assessment, medical and security clearances, and a suitability review.
+Most officers are actually appointed as foreign service personnel too while they are foreign service officer candidates but once confirmed in the service following a tenure review period, they are re-categorized from foreign service personnel to foreign service officer.
+Additionally, specialists may be expected to serve within their functional area throughout their careers, while officers typically will have some assignments over the course of a career that are inter-functional or in a different career track.
+For example, whatever the career track, entry-level officers (foreign service officer candidates) usually serve in one consular or management assignment during the first two tours.